MazyLawzey/Telemax/README.md

 SETUP:
 1. Create a new Google Sheets.
 2. Extensions → Apps Script.
-3. Paste all this code into Code.gs
+3. Paste all this code into AppsScript/Code.gs
-4. Deploy → New Version → Web Application:
+5. Deploy → New Version → Web Application:
 • Run as: Me
 • Who has access: Anyone
-5. Copy the URL and paste it into Telemax during registration.
+6. Copy the URL and paste it into Telemax during registration.

 ## Features